 Autoimmunity ProfilingNational facility

-The Autoimmunity Profiling facility provides technologies and infrastructure for autoantibody profiling and antibody validation using large scale and customisable protein arrays.
+The Autoimmunity profiling facility provides infrastructure and technologies for analysis of the autoantibody repertoire in body fluids and antibody validation using custom designed protein and peptide arrays.

 - Autoantibody profiling